 Abdominal distension can be experienced and described in a variety of ways that includes the sensation of abdominal bloating or abdominal pressure.
 Abdominal distension can lead to other symptoms, such as abdominal pain and shortness of breath.
-Shortness of breath and difficulty breathing can occur due to the pressure that abdominal distension ...more symptoms »
+Shortness of breath and difficulty breathing can occur due to the pressure that abdominal distension puts on other ...more symptoms »

 Abdominal Distension: Treatments

 Treatment plans for abdominal distension are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
-Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of abdominal distension and decreases the risk of developing serious ...more treatments »
+Treatment generally involves a multifaceted plan that addresses the cause, minimizes the discomfort of abdominal distension and decreases the risk of developing serious complications of ...more treatments »